 The very first thing that we need to get out of the way is the job description of the UX designer career path.
 While it may be clear to some, there are a lot of people who love the design but have no idea what the “UX” part stands for.
-Once that’s done, we’ll move on to talking about the main criteria that you should meet in order to become a successful UX designer.
+Once that’s done, we’ll move on to talking about the main criteria that you should meet on the path of how to become a UX designer.
 Finally, at the very end, we’ll cover some of the most commonly-referenced perks that the job offers.

 Table of Contents